 Other Tummy Tuck Belt Reviews

-From users we have spoken to and from other reviews online, some customers claim the Tummy Tuck Belt does work, but those are typically people who also followed a diet and exercise plan.
+From users we have spoken to and from other reviewers online, it appears that some customers feel the Tummy Tuck Belt does work, but those endorsements typically come from people who also altered their diet and increased exercise.
 For those who merely applied the cream and wore the belt, the results have been less enthusiastic This of course stands to reason that diet and exercise – with or without the belt – would yield better results.

 According to Livestrong, “Since weight loss belts do not burn calories, you will not lose fat around the abdomen.”

-The product can be found on Amazon, and as of February 2014, has 116 one-star reviews out of 247 total.
+The product can be found on Amazon, and as of July 2015, has 49% one-star reviews out of 550+ total, with a 2.5-star rating overall.
 The phrases “waste of money” and “does not work” are found in many of these reviews.

 An infomercial citing anonymous “studies” for a product that has already been targeted by the FTC doesn’t sound like a good investment.
 Neither does signing up for an auto-ship program for creams by the same company.

 If you want to try the Tummy Tuck Belt, we recommend purchasing it locally to avoid the auto-ship program and shipping costs.

 Have you used the Tummy Tuck Belt or a similar device?
 Give us your reviews in the comments below.

 Updated July 11, 2015